coreshop/CoreShop/docs/02_Bundles/ClassDefinitionPatch_Bundle.md

 # CoreShop Class Definition Patch Bundle

-CoreShop Class Definition Patch Bundles allows you to patch class definitions from other bundles.
+CoreShop Class Definition Patch Bundle allows you to patch class definitions from other bundles.
 This is useful if you want to add new properties to existing classes with a configuration.

 ## Installation
 ```bash